AugustinMortier/a-profiles/docs/examples.rst

 It is frequent to observe negative values in the lowest layers of the profiles due to instrumental artifacts.
 It is recommended to eliminate those outliers prior to detect some parameters such as the planetary boundary layer height, or before retrieving the aerosol profiles.
-The :func:`aprofiles.profiles_data.ProfilesData.extrapolate_below()` method allows to extrapolate values of the selected variable of a :class:`aprofiles.profiles_data.ProfilesData` object.
+The :func:`aprofiles.profiles.ProfilesData.extrapolate_below()` method allows to extrapolate values of the selected variable of a :class:`aprofiles.profiles.ProfilesData` object.

 .. figure:: ../examples/images/lowest.png